bsorahan/certbot-kong/README.md

 echo '' | openssl s_client -connect $DOMAIN:443 2>/dev/null | openssl x509 -noout -issuer
 ```

-`output`
+_output_

 ```
 issuer=C = US, O = Let's Encrypt, CN = Let's Encrypt Authority X3
 ```

-### 5. Test automatic renewal
+### 5. Automatic Certificate Renewal

-We can verify that the certificate can also be automatically renewed.
+We can verify that the certificate can also be renewed.

 ```sh
 certbot renew --dry-run
 ```

-Depending on your system, steps to setup up automatic certificate renewal may differ.
-Refer to [certbot](https://certbot.eff.org/instructions) documentation for instruction applicable to your system.
+Automatic certificate renewal may already have been configured when certbot was installed on your system (i.e. using cron or similar).
+Refer to [certbot documentation](https://certbot.eff.org/instructions) for instruction applicable to your system.